dataset-ninja/vis-drone-2019-det/README.md

-# VisDrone-DET dataset
+# VisDrone2019-DET Dataset

-VisDrone-DET is a dataset for object detection task.
+VisDrone2019-DET is a dataset for object detection task.